 Mr. Nevala is licensed to practice law in Idaho before all state courts and the U.S. District Court for the District of Idaho.
 Mr. Nevala graduated from the College of St. Scholastica with a B.A. in Management.
 He obtained his M.B.A and J.D. from Gonzaga University.
 He is a member of the American Bar Association and the Idaho State Bar Association.

 Rachelle “Racie” Smith, J.D., has over 15 years of unique legal experience.
-In 2001, she courageously volunteered to join the Idaho Army National Guard, where she served until her honorable discharge in 2009.
-In 2004, she was deployed to Kirkuk, Iraq in support of Operation Iraqi Freedom where she excelled as the Foreign Claims Commission paralegal and successfully accomplished her mission.
-During her deployment, she processed hundreds of claims against the United States and presented at the first-ever Iraq Judicial Conference for judges in Iraq.
-She valiantly earned her Combat Action Badge.
+In 2001, she volunteered to join the Idaho Army National Guard, where she served until her honorable discharge in 2009.
+In 2004, Ms. Smith was deployed to Kirkuk, Iraq, in support of Operation Iraqi Freedom, where she excelled as the Foreign Claims Commission paralegal and successfully accomplished her mission.
+During her deployment, Ms. Smith processed hundreds of claims against the United States.
+She was also the first and only woman to present at the first-ever Iraq Judicial Conference for Judges in Iraq.
+Ms. Smith valiantly earned her Combat Action Badge.

-Upon her return, she continued to pursue her legal career as a paralegal until 2014, when she was accepted at Concordia University School of Law.
-She graduated in May 2018 and ranked 6th in her class.
+Upon her return, Ms. Smith continued to pursue her legal career as a paralegal until 2014, when she was accepted at Concordia University School of Law.
+Ms. Smith graduated in May 2018 and ranked 6th in her class.
 She served as an Associate Law Review Editor for the inaugural edition of Concordia’s Law Review and she was Vice President of the Student Body Association.

-Ms. Smith has a diverse background with experience in workers’ compensation, family law, employment law, Child Protection Act cases, criminal defense, and estate planning.
-She routinely advises clients in areas of real estate matters, estate planning, and business formation.
+Racie has a diverse background with experience in workers’ compensation, family law, employment law, Child Protection Act cases, criminal defense, and estate planning.
+Racie now focuses her practice on family law, employment law, and real estate matters.

-Ms. Smith is licensed to practice law in Idaho before all state courts and the U.S. District Court for the District of Idaho.
+Racie is licensed to practice law in Idaho before all state courts and the U.S. District Court for the District of Idaho.
 She graduated from University of Phoenix with a B.A. in Business Administration.
 She obtained her J.D. from Concordia University School of Law.
-Ms. Smith is a member of the Idaho State Bar Association (Business and Corporate Law, and Young Lawyers Sections).
+Ms. Smith is a member of the Idaho State Bar Association.

 Mr. Rausch started as an intern with Arkoosh Law Offices and was recently promoted to Attorney after passing the Bar in 2022.
 Mr. Rausch is a native-born Idahoan, raised right here in the Treasure Valley.
 Mr. Rausch’s father was a local general contractor, and he grew up on construction sites.
 After finishing his undergraduate degree and initial military training, he spent six years working in construction.
 First as a superintendent for a general contractor and then as a Construction Inspector and Contracting Officer for the Idaho Military Division before attending law school.
 He brings a wealth of knowledge in contracts, construction management, and land use planning.